weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 A(Xy + X,) = AX, + AX,, A(ex) = cAX

-for all x, x,, x, € X and all scalars c.
+for all x, x,, x,  \in  X and all scalars c.
 Note that one often writes Ax instead of A(x) if A is linear.

 Observe that 40 = 0 if 4 is linear.
 Observe also that a linear transforma-